Metastatic calcification in the brain

 Focal hypodensity involving both the cortex and underlying white matter of the parafalcine right parietal lobe is again seen and is keeping with an old infarct.

 This case is a mimic of the well known but rare Fahr disease.
-Originally Fahr disease was suggested as the favored differential but review of previous imaging revealed the findings were stable over many years and precipitated by a period of undiagnosed hypercalcaemia.
+Originally Fahr disease was suggested as the favored differential but review of previous imaging revealed the findings were stable over many years and precipitated by a period of undiagnosed hypercalcemia.
 Another differential would be benign senile calcification but this is thought unlikely because of the large amount of calcification.